A Geometric Heat-Flow Theory of Lagrangian Coherent Structures: Introduction

-Even though the appearance of many of the above-mentioned approaches is different, often the underlying idea is—more or less explicit—that coherent structures are expected to be maximal material sets which are the least vulnerable to (weak) diffusion, often modeled through some requirement on boundary deformation under the flow.
-This intuition is our starting point, and leads us to the Fokker–Planck equation (FPE) in Lagrangian coordinates, which is of diffusion-only type; see also \cite{Press1981,Knobloch1992,Thiffeault2003,Fyrillas2007} for earlier related approaches.
-In the Lagrangian frame, we view \emph{Lagrangian coherent structures (LCSs)} as metastable/almost-invariant sets under the Lagrangian FPE.
-It turns out that the deformation by advection is equivalent to a deformation of the geometry of the (initial) material manifold, i.e., the flow domain.
-This change of perspective from space (Eulerian coordinates) to material (Lagrangian coordinates) solves, by the way, the longstanding problem in physical oceanography of separating the reversible effects of pure advection from the irreversible effects of advection and diffusion acting together, see, for instance, \cite{Nakamura1996,Shuckburgh2003}.
-Time-averaging of the Lagrangian FPE yields an autonomous diffusion-type equation, whose generator is Froyland's recently introduced \emph{dynamic Laplacian} \cite{Froyland2015a,Froyland2017}.
+The intuition of Lagrangian coherence as persistence to diffusion leads us to the incompressible advection--diffusion equation (ADE) in Lagrangian coordinates, which is of diffusion-only type; see also \cite{Press1981,Krol1991,Knobloch1992,Thiffeault2003,Fyrillas2007} for earlier related approaches.
+In the Lagrangian frame, we view \emph{Lagrangian coherent sets} or \emph{structures (LCSs)} as \emph{metastable sets} under the Lagrangian ADE.
+It turns out that the deformation by advection (in the Eulerian frame) is equivalent to a deformation of the geometry of the (initial) material manifold, i.e., in the Lagrangian frame.
+This change of perspective from space (Eulerian frame) to material (Lagrangian frame) solves, by the way, the problem of separating the reversible effects of pure advection from the irreversible effects of advection and diffusion acting together; see \cite{Nakamura1996,Shuckburgh2003}.
+Time-averaging of the Lagrangian ADE yields an autonomous diffusion-type equation, whose generator coincides---in the case of spatially isotropic diffusion---with Froyland's recently introduced \emph{dynamic Laplacian} \cite{Froyland2015a}.
 Froyland's approach is motivated by a dynamic analogue to the isoperimetry problem, i.e., the optimal bisection of a manifold, where optimality is measured with respect to the ratio between the area of the bisection surface and the volume of the smaller of the two parts.
-Our independent and physical advection-diffusion derivation of the dynamic Laplacians \cite{Froyland2015a,Froyland2017} establishes a link to Markov processes and their metastable decomposition of state space \cite{Davies1982,Deuflhard2000}.
-This, in turn, provides a transparent framework for the detection of multiple coherent structures through spectral analysis.
+Our independent and physical advection--diffusion-based derivation of the self-adjoint dynamic Laplacian establishes a link to symmetric Markov processes and their metastable decomposition of state space \cite{Davies1982a,Davies1982,Deuflhard2000,Huisinga2006}.